tc39/proposal-smart-pipelines/readme.md

     code.
 This long lookahead in turn makes it more likely that the code will exhibit developer-unintended behavior.

-    This is true particularly for [distinguishing between bare style and topical style][smart body syntax].
-A pipeline’s meaning would often be ambiguous between bare style and topical style, at least without checking the body carefully to see in which style it is written.
-And this body may be a very long expression.
+    This is true particularly for [distinguishing between different styles of pipeline body syntax][smart body syntax].
+A pipeline’s meaning would often be ambiguous between these styles – at least without checking the pipeline’s body carefully to see in which style it is written.
+And the pipeline body may be a very long expression.

     By restricting the space of valid bare-style pipeline bodies (that is, without topic references), the rule minimizes garden-path syntax that would